awesto/django-shop/docs/reference/deferred-models.rst

 database table.
 This model creation is performed in the concrete shop implementation and must be done for each base model in the shop software.

-For instance, materialize the cart by using this code snippet inside your own shop's ``models/shopmodels.py`` files:
+For instance, materialize the cart by using this code snippet inside our own shop's ``models/shopmodels.py`` files:

 .. code-block:: python